Borodin-Okounkov formula, string equation and topological solutions of Drinfeld-Sokolov hierarchies: Introduction

 Our main objective is achieved in Theorem \ref{mainthm}.
 Using this theorem, one can easily re-derive (with few lines of code) the expansions contained in section 5.
 Our expansions agree with the one in \cite{Zh2} for the $A_2$ case, and for the cases $D_4, B_3, C_2$ with the recent results obtained with a different method in \cite{LRZ}.
 It should be mentioned that, in our setting, one does not even need to write down explicitly the nonlinear evolutionary equations defining the hierarchy, but only certain data of the affine Kac--Moody algebra.
 Moreover, we prove that the topological tau functions in the BCFG cases can be reduced from those in the ADE cases, which agrees with the main result of Liu--Ruan--Zhang \cite{LRZ}.

 The structure of the paper is as follows: \begin{itemize} \item The second section is dedicated to the connection between block Toeplitz determinants and tau functions.
 It extends to the case of formal series the results obtained in \cite{C1,CafassoWu1}.
 The main results of the section are Theorems \ref{thmtaufunction} and \ref{thm-tauHH}.
 In particular the latter, connecting the Borodin--Okounkov formula with the Baker-Akhiezer function of the hierarchy, establishes a relation between topological tau functions and discrete integrable operators \cite{BorodinOkounkov, BorodinDiscretePainleve}. \item The third section is built on the results obtained in \cite{WuVir}.
 Our aim is to find the point in the Grassmannian associated to the topological tau function for an arbitrary Drinfeld--Sokolov hierarchy.
 To this end, we reduce the string equation to a very simple form on the affine Kac--Moody algebra, and prove that the reduced equation has a unique solution that determines the point in the Grassmannian.
 We also show how to extract, in the $A_\ell$ case, the well known Kac-Schwarz operators \cite{KacSchwarz} from the reduced string equation.
-In this sense, the results of this Section can be considered as a generalization of \cite{KacSchwarz} to the case of an arbitrary untwisted affine Kac--Moody algebra. \item In the fourth section, we achieve Theorem \ref{mainthm} and study reduction properties of the topological tau functions. \item The last section contains the first terms of the expansions of the topological tau functions for $A_\ell$ $(\ell = 1,2,3)$, $D_4$, $B_3$ and $C_2$, computed using our algorithm.
-The results are consistent with the existing literature. \item In Appendix A, for the convenience of the reader, we added a list of matrix realizations for the Kac--Moody algebras used in the Section 5.
-This list is extracted from \cite{DS, Kac}.
-Appendix B is inspired by the latest work \cite{BDY} of Bertola, Dubrovin and Yang, who obtained generating functions for multi-point correlation functions of the KdV hierarchy.
-In this appendix, we will derive similar generating functions for the cases $A_{\ell}$, $B_{\ell}$, $C_{\ell}$, $D_{\ell}$ and $G_2$, which is an alternative to compute the correlators $\langle\tau_{k_1}\tau_{k_2}\dots\tau_{k_n}\rangle_g$ by using the solutions of the reduced string equation for the Drinfeld--Sokolov hierarchies.
+In this sense, the results of this Section can be considered as a generalization of \cite{KacSchwarz} to the case of an arbitrary untwisted affine Kac--Moody algebra. \item In the fourth section, we state and prove our main result, Theorem \ref{mainthm}, and study reduction properties of the topological tau functions. \item The fifth section contains the first terms of the expansions of the topological tau functions for $A_\ell$ $(\ell = 1,2,3)$, $D_4$, $B_3$ and $C_2$, computed using our algorithm.
+The results are consistent with the existing literature. \item In Appendix A, for the convenience of the reader, we add a list of matrix realizations for the Kac--Moody algebras used in this paper.
+This list is extracted from \cite{DS, Kac}. \\

 \end{itemize}